Bazar-e-Husn: Plot

 The film's plot revolves around a film director who wants to cast a beautiful and natural heroine for his next film.
-For this purpose, he enters in a kotha, chooses a tawaif and falls for her.
+For this purpose, he enters a kotha, chooses a tawaif and falls for her.

-Tariq is a famous film director who lives a happy life with her wife Abida and two children.
-He enters in Red Light District to choose the female lead for his film where he selects Gori who acts and dances well.
+Tariq is a famous film director who leads a happy life with his wife Abida and their two children.
+He goes to a red-light district to choose the female lead for his film where he selects Gori who acts and dances well.
 During the film's shooting, Gori's beauty impresses Tariq and he falls for her.
-He ignores his wife and children ultimately causes adverse relations with his family.
-He starts spend time with Gori while on the other hand, Gori considering it a good method to lead a joyful life, lusts for more.
+He ignores his wife and children which ultimately causes adverse relations with his family.
+He starts to spend time with Gori while on the other hand, Gori considering it a good method to lead a joyful life, lusts for more.